home

 return cl

 The only original part is a $0.5a$ air buffer called B in front of the crystal.
 We will see why it exists in a few code blocks.
+The source is set without specifying a polarization as we will later se a specific value for the fields.
+Therefore, only $\lambda$ is set for now.
 The last function we need will compute the field $E_x$ where we need it.
 Notice how we override the incident wavevector of Crystal.set_source.
-This is because we need to pass normalize=False to use a specific value of $E_x$.
+This is because we need to use a specific value of $E_x$.
+To do so, we use the incident function to build a custom wavevector from a simple plane wave amplitude

 from khepri.alternative import incident